 Dungeons & Dragons (DnD) is a fantasy, role-playing game that was first published in 1974.
 It has been hailed as one of the very first role-playing games in the industry, paving the way for other like-minded games.
 Each player takes on the role of a character and together they embark on adventures that are based in an imaginary, fantasy setting.
 There is a Dungeon Master who acts as the referee and narrator.
 Players will engage in battles, work together, gain knowledge and more in order to earn experience points (XP).
 Players need XP in order to move up levels and become more powerful.
 Ever since its creation, it has gained an extensive and vast following with an estimated 20 million people playing the game worldwide.
 The year 2017 saw a dramatic rise in players as the numbers went up from 12 million to 15 million people in North America.
 Dungeons & Dragons have won several awards and have been translated into a number of languages.

 Warhammer 40,000 is a miniature wargame that uses a tabletop model to recreate a battlefield.
 Players take turns moving their miniature figurines around the battlefield and use dice and basic arithmetic to resolve battles.
-The models include a mixture of humans, aliens and monsters each with its own weapons and magical powers.
-What makes this game unique is that you cannot buy ready to play models, instead you buy boxes of model parts.
+The models include a mixture of humans, aliens, and monsters each with its own weapons and magical powers.
+What makes this game unique is that you cannot buy ready-to-play models, instead, you buy boxes of model parts such as the Warhammer Leviathan Box.
 The game expects players to build and decorate their figurines.
 This game can be significantly more costly than other gaming hobbies as you end up having to buy a lot of materials to be able to be game ready.
-Examples of things you will need to purchase include, dice, measuring tools, glues, acrylic paints, figurine parts and so on.
+Examples of things you will need to purchase include, dice, measuring tools, glues, acrylic paints, figurine parts, and so on.
 While you can buy premade terrain models, a lot of players prefer to create their own ones.
 The official DnD rulebook suggests placing your terrain on a table that has a width of 4 feet.
 Unlike many other miniature wargames, figures do not move in a grid system.
 Instead, players use a measuring tape to move distances in inches.

 Some of these games have been around for a long time now and they do not seem to be going anywhere anytime soon either.
 There is something quite special about being able to play a game that is physical and not limited to online/virtual play.
 So if you are searching for a new hobby or simply want to get back in touch with life before the influence of technology, then consider picking up an old fashioned rule book and give one of these popular games a go.